History of classical, modern and contemporary art + general culture

 Ludmilla Barrand, Bénédicte Maselli et Anthony Musso

 Analysis, Verbalisation, Argumentation.
-A moment dedicated to exchange and dialogue, the objective of this class, led by two teachers working together, is to help students to become familiar with methods of analysis of elements of current artworks and / or their own work.
+A moment dedicated to exchange and dialogue, the objective of this class, led by three teachers working together, is to help students to become familiar with methods of analysis of elements of current artworks and / or their own work.
 This approach seeks to develop their capacity to verbally formulate the issues raised by their work, in other words, it allows them to back up their own point of view, affirm their choices, providing and justifying pertinent references so as to define and outline the unique nature of their work.
 This is also a privileged moment for students to define their fields of research and find their own vocabulary.

 The painting classes are centered around, and concentrate on creative mechanisms, both on levels of thinking and production.
 Different subjects are proposed with the goal of training a unique and autonomous approach that culminates in a finished visual production.
 Students experiment with various techniques: wash, gouache, oil, acrylic, water-colors, collage, wall painting, etc…